2

 What’s your current set-up?
 Element Helium 8.12, Thunder 147’s, Bones 56’s, Bones Swiss.
 When I am on a vert ramp; Element Helium board 8.25, Thunder 149rs, Bones SPF 58’s, Bones Swiss.

+At what age did you first start skateboarding?
 I started skating when I was probably 3 or 4.
 Dropped in vert when I was 9 years old.

 Who has been your biggest influence in skateboarding?
 Well my Dad is a big influence, but also all my friends I get to skate with every day.